zaizai945/assembly/README.md

 # assembly
-These project are for assembly course in National Sun Yat-Sen University
+These projects are for assembly course in National Sun Yat-Sen University